winds1983/symfony2-cms/README.md

 Features
 ============

-1) How to create a Symfony Bundle
+ 1. How to create a Symfony Bundle
-2) Controller
+ 2. Controller
     --- How to render twig
     --- How to use Doctrine
     --- How to get request data
-3) Entity
+ 3. Entity
     --- Normal Entity and Form
     --- Entity and Form with Doctrine ORM
     --- Validate entity
     --- CRUD
-4) Twig
+ 4. Twig
     --- usage of Twig
     --- How to create a Twig extension
-5) ...
+ 5. To be continued

 Installing
 ============